SALISBURY UNIVERSITY | GENERATOR REPLACEMENT

 Size: N/A

 CFR provided plumbing and electrical engineering design services for the replacement of the Plant Sciences Building’s basement RO skid and RO distribution system.
 The existing RO distribution piping was deteriorating and included dead legs that prevented the loop from being properly disinfected, leading to biofilm and algae growth and preventing the ability to perform high quality research.
 CFR surveyed the existing building system and identified all current users and drops of RO water.
 The new system serves the current uses and any additional drops required by the Departments of Plant Sciences and Entomology.
-CFR investigated the possibility of interconnecting the main building RO system distribution piping to the existing 6th floor distribution system to offer a level of redundancy.
-Determine if manual isolation valves can be installed in the riser to isolate the systems and allow them to operate independently or one generation skid to serve the entire building.
 We provided support in sizing and selection of the softening, pre-treatment, RO filter skid and storage tank, RO circulation pumps, and UV disinfection lamp housing.
 The RO distribution system was designed to be a continuous flow through system with the shortest possible dead leg at point of use drops.
 The distribution piping is thermally fused, opaque, pigmented polypropylene with thermally fused ball isolation valves and was designed for a velocity of between 3 – 4 FPS.
 The RO system controller has BacNet interface and connects to the building automation system (BAS) for proper operation and annunciation of any alarms.
 New power was designed as required for the new RO skid and pumps.

 More Photos